 One of the most common questions small businesses owners in India ask is: Do they have to pay business tax?
 The answer is, yes.
-It is mandatory for everyone to pay income tax, whether an entity is a small or big company.
-If an enterprise earns a revenue above the threshold limit, it must pay tax.
+It is mandatory for everyone to pay income tax, whether the entity is a small or big company.
+If an enterprise earns a revenue above the threshold limit, based on the applicable business tax rate it must pay tax.

 The problem is, small business owners often tend to gloss over the significance of taxation when it comes to managing their business and its associated finances, allowing it to overwhelm them.

 Understanding small businesses tax

 It is important to accept that tax obligations cannot be wished away.
 However, by simply understanding the type of business they run, small business owners can make this process easier.

 - If a company functions as a sole proprietorship, it attracts the same tax rates as applicable for individual citizens.
 This also means that the unit is exempted from paying taxes on income of up to Rs.
 2.5 lakhs for business owners below the age of 60 and 3 lakhs for senior citizens.

 - In the case of a private limited company, a partnership company, or limited liability partnership (LLP), there is no threshold limit and it must pay business tax on its total income.